 And that’s it…….new little ornaments to hang and enjoy!

-Thanks again for having me, Kari and Becky!
+Thanks again for having me, Kari!
 It’s always fun to join you guys…..especially this time of year! 🙂

 P.S.
 If you’re the non-sewing type (or the type who hates pulling their sewing machine out for every. single project.)…..check out my book that was just released this fall, No-Sew Love.
 50 projects that you can make and love, without using a needle or thread!
 (Also a really fun gift for your crafting friends!)